NRL SuperCoach

-NRL SuperCoach is an online National Rugby League (NRL) fantasy football game in which participants take on the role of coach and selector to choose their ultimate team made up of 25 Australian NRL rugby league players, working within a salary cap of $9.6 million and player trading limits.
+NRL SuperCoach is an online National Rugby League (NRL) fantasy football game in which participants take on the role of coach and select a team made of 25 Australian NRL rugby league players, working with a salary cap of $9.6 million and player trading limits.

 Each week, participants can select a starting squad of 17 players from the team.
-The real-life performance of the 17 selected determines the participant's tally of points.
+The real-life performance of the 17 selected players determines the participant's points.
 Participants may also choose to play against other people by creating and joining a private league or by being placed in an international league competition.

 NRL SuperCoach is one of Australia's biggest NRL fantasy football competitions, along with NRL Dream Team.
-According to thetelegraph.com.au, in 2019 there are approximately 130,000 NRL SuperCoach participants.
+According to dailytelegraph.com.au, in 2019 there are approximately 130,000 NRL SuperCoach participants.

-NRL SuperCoach is run by thetelegraph.com.au, The Daily Telegraph and The Sunday Telegraph newspapers in New South Wales, Australia.
+NRL SuperCoach is run by dailytelegraph.com.au, The Daily Telegraph and The Sunday Telegraph newspapers in New South Wales, Australia.
 NRL SuperCoach is also available in Queensland at the Courier Mail, Gold Coast Bulletin and Townsville Bulletin.

-In 2012, due to the popularity of NRL SuperCoach, AFL SuperCoach was run for the first time in New South Wales by thetelegraph.com.au, The Daily Telegraph and The Sunday Telegraph.
+In 2012, due to the popularity of NRL SuperCoach, AFL SuperCoach was run for the first time in New South Wales by dailytelegraph.com.au, The Daily Telegraph and The Sunday Telegraph.

 Point scoring

 Points can be awarded or deducted based on the real life performances of the 17 players selected for each NRL round.
 Selected team captains are awarded double points for their performance.
 If any of the 17 selected players are unable to play in real life, an emergency player is automatically allocated.
 Meanwhile, the remaining substitutes on your reserves list do not score, but can increase in value.

-NOTE: As of the 2019, Last Touch Assist is scratched and replaced with Try Contribution.
+As of 2019, Last Touch Assist was replaced with Try Contribution.
 Introduced in 2015, the Last Touch Assist (6 points) was created to more accurately award points to players who helped create try-scoring opportunities.
 The stat gave valuable points to the last person to touch the ball before a try was scored without awarding them a lucrative Try Assist (12 points) if they weren’t deserving of one.
 Worth four points, Try Contributions could be awarded to multiple players involved in a try-scoring play.
 In rare circumstances a player from the previous play could also pick up a Try Contribution if deemed worthy.

-Points are awarded based Fox Sports statistics and according to the following system:
+Points are awarded based on Fox Sports statistics and according to the following system:

 By using various statistics that cover all aspects and contributions of NRL players in various playing positions, the NRL SuperCoach scoring system presents an accurate way to determine how effective a player has been.